NVIDIA/cuda-samples/README.md

 ### CUDA 11.4
 * Added `cdpQuadtree`.
 Demonstrates Quad Trees implementation using CUDA Dynamic Parallelism.
 * Updated `simpleVulkan`, `simpleVulkanMMAP` and `vulkanImageCUDA`.
 Demonstrates use of SPIR-V shaders.
+* Added support for VS Code on linux platform.

 ### CUDA 11.3
 *  Added `streamOrderedAllocationIPC`.
 Demonstrates Inter Process Communication using one process per GPU for computation.